 - This section is about your Part D drugs only.
-To keep things simple, we generally say "drug" in the rest of this section, instead of repeating "covered outpatient prescription drug" or "Part D drug" every time. - For details about what we mean by Part D drugs, the List of Covered Drugs (Formulary), rules and restrictions on coverage, and cost information, see Chapter 3 (Using our plan's coverage for your Part D prescription drugs) and Chapter 4 (What you pay for your Part D prescription drugs).
+To keep things simple, we generally say "drug" in the rest of this section, instead of repeating "covered outpatient prescription drug" or "Part D drug" every time.
+The appeals process for drugs covered through your supplemental coverage can be found in your Supplement to Original Medicare Plan booklet. - For details about what we mean by Part D drugs, the List of Covered Drugs (Formulary), rules and restrictions on coverage, and cost information, see Chapter 3 (Using our plan's coverage for your Part D prescription drugs) and Chapter 4 (What you pay for your Part D prescription drugs).